-Working on the large, west-facing garden of this lovely Georgian house in South Kensington has been one of our most exciting projects this year.
-Our work in the garden was part of the full restoration of the house by London-based architects’ practice MWAI, and Taramelli, a building contractor operating worldwide.
+Our work on the large, west-facing garden of this lovely Georgian building in South Kensington was linked to a full restoration of the house by London-based architects MWAI, and Taramelli, a building contractor operating worldwide.

 When we first saw the site in Pelham Crescent it was a rather gloomy place, filled with evergreen plants and shrubs that had all been clipped into severe shapes.
 No flowering plants or perennials had been planted to soften this formal effect, so that despite its sunny position, the garden was not a place to relax.

 There were already two terraces on the site made from slabs of Indian stone laid in a random pattern.
 One was below the house and one at the garden’s far end, and yet there was nothing but a small patch of grass to link the two of them together.
 And to make matters worse, the nearer of the two terraces sloped towards the house, so that it drained onto the basement steps.

 Working closely with the client, we decided to rid the garden of the clipped plants and tiny lawn, filling the entire space instead with perennial plants, bulbs and shrubs that would produce bursts of changing colour, scent and texture every day of the month in each season of the year.